-- B) The applicant must occupy the property to be repaired as his/her principal residence. - 1) To establish principal residence, the homeowner must currently occupy the property, and must have occupied the home for at least three years, as affirmed on the ERP Application. - 2) The property's use as the homeowner's principal residence must be verified by obtaining address documentation, such as a recent utility bill, Social Security letter, or bank statement. - C) The applicant must have an ownership interest of at least three years in the property to be repaired.
+- B) The applicant must occupy the property to be repaired as his/her principal residence. - 1) To establish principal residence, the homeowner must currently occupy the property, and must have occupied the home for at least three years, as affirmed on the ERP Application. - 2) The property's use as the homeowner's principal residence for 3 years must be verified by obtaining address documentation, such as a recent utility bill, Social Security letter, or bank statement. - C) The applicant must have an ownership interest of at least three years in the property to be repaired.
 The three years must be prior to the date of the ERP application.
-The applicant must have title to the property in the form of fee simple ownership, a life estate, or a minimum 99-year leasehold interest.
-If the unit is manufactured housing, the applicant must have title to the unit.
-If the home is on trust or tribal lands, the homeowner must have at least a 50-year leasehold interest.
-A warranty deed or title is required as documentation of ownership interest. - D) The household income of the applicant must be at or below either 60% of Area Median Income for the county in which the household resides or the Statewide Median Income as defined by HUD for the most current Income Limits for the HOME Program issued by HUD.
-The calculation and determination of household income must follow the guidelines provided in this Manual. - E) The applicant must be current or in a payment plan with the Tax Assessor's Office for the payment of local property taxes on the property to be assisted, documented by a property tax receipt or records from the property tax assessing agency. - If property taxes are due during the time between when the homeowner is determined to be eligible and when the Contract for Emergency Repair is signed, the Administering Agency must verify that property taxes were paid or that the applicant is current on a payment plan, before assistance is provided.
-Documentation of property tax payment must be retained in the client file. - F) The homeowner must affirm on their application for ERP assistance that they have not filed a hazard or home insurance claim in the last 12 months for the same items that ERP funds will repair. - G) The homeowner has either not previously received assistance from ERP or the combined total cost of previously provided repairs and newly requested repairs does not exceed \$15,000. - H) The applicant must not be delinquent on their current mortgage loan or in danger of foreclosure. - I) The applicant must not have had a THDA mortgage loan that was foreclosed. - J) A household for purposes of determining Household Income includes all persons currently listed as owners of record on the warranty deed and who occupy the property as their primary residence.
+Such ownership interest may include fee simple ownership, tenancy by entirety, life estate, or a leasehold interest of at least 99 years (50 years for trust or tribal lands), as evidenced by a deed or lease, as applicable.
+Ownership of a mobile or manufactured home must be evidenced by title or an affidavit of affixation, but ownership of the underlying property Is not required.
+Modular homes must have a green sticker, indicating they were built to comply with Tennessee's Modular Homes Act Manufactured homes must have a red sticker, indicating compliance with the Federal Manufactured Home Construction and Safety Standards and the requirements of the Department of Housing and Urban Development (HUD) in effect on the date of manufacture.
+The property must be considered a single-family dwelling unit or other form of dwelling approved in advance by THDA.
+In cases where a building of more than one unit is assisted, no improvements may be made to common spaces or systems. - D) The household income of the applicant must be at or below either 60% of Area Median Income for the county in which the household resides or the Statewide Median Income as defined by HUD for the most current Income Limits for the HOME Program issued by HUD.
+The calculation and determination of household income must follow the guidelines provided in this Manual. - E) The applicant must be current or in a payment plan that is in good standing with the Tax Assessor's Office for the payment of local property taxes on the property to be assisted, documented by a property tax receipt or formal correspondence from the property tax assessing agency. - If a deadline to pay current falls between a determination of eligibility and execution of a contract for repairs under ERP, the Administering Agency must not execute the contract until the taxes are paid or a payment plan has been established.
+Documentation of property tax payment must be retained in the client file. - F) The homeowner must affirm on their application for ERP assistance that they have not filed a hazard or home insurance claim in the last 12 months for the same items that ERP funds will repair. - G) The homeowner has either not previously received assistance from ERP or the combined total cost of previously provided repairs and newly requested repairs does not exceed \$24,999. - H) The applicant must not be delinquent on their current mortgage loan or in danger of foreclosure. - I) The applicant must not have had a THDA mortgage loan that was foreclosed. - J) A household for purposes of determining Household Income includes all persons currently listed as owners of record on the warranty deed and who occupy the property as their primary residence.
 Any non-occupying spouse or owner must provide proof of non-occupancy for a minimum of 6 months.
 Such proof may be provided by an insurance declaration page, utility bills, etc.